Ramattra: Promotion and reception

 Ramattra was well received since his debut.
 Ash Parrish in an article for The Verge noted that while the developers attempted to make Ramattra fearsome, she instead found him "sexy" from an aesthetic perspective, due to his "long techno braids and his robotic abs" and particularly his voice.
 Liz Richardson of Dot Esports noted a similar reaction from fans, jokingly stating "with a snatched waist and four hands to hold, Ramattra might be the ideal pre-built man", and noting a large amount of fan art arising from the community in this regard.
 Deyo herself also noted this reaction, though questioned if some of the response may be rooted in misogyny due to how Ramattra's interactions with female characters were portrayed in the character's reveal trailer, in particular fan response towards his conflict with the character Mercy.
-Meanwhile, the staff of United Daily News highlighted his in-game dialogue with Zenyatta as a standout, enjoying that it felt organic while fans drew art of the characters in romantic tension.